-The UK’s largest supermarket retailer isn’t resting on its laurels, and showed at its recent press tasting of the spring/summer 2023 range that it is going from strength to strength in terms of its wine offering.
-The tasting showcased more than 150 wines – it was only a snapshot of the total range but it included a number of new vintages, and 30 wines that were completely new to the range, many perfect for summer drinking.
+The recent press tasting of the autumn/winter 2023 range confirms that the retailer continues to go from strength to strength in terms of its wine offering.
+The tasting showcased 150 wines: even that was only a snapshot of the total range, but it included a number of new vintages, and 18 wines that were completely new to the range, many perfect for drinking over the winter months.

 Tesco Finest own-labels

 As usual, Tesco’s own-label Finest wines, made in partnership with a variety of respected producers and cooperatives, feature prominently in our recommendations.
 The retailer works hard to ensure that these expressions of classic styles are priced competitively and show good typicity, and they’re a great way to explore different regional styles from both Old and New World, at all price levels.
 Highlights in the current line-up include 2017 vintage Champagne (£30), the spicy, nutty Viña del Cura white Rioja (£10), the cranberry-scented Central Otago Pinot Noir (£14), perfect to accompany your Christmas turkey, and the robust Châteauneuf-du-Pâpe (£21), a Rhône classic at an affordable price.
 Tesco is in the process of unveiling new label designs for many of its Finest wines – many of which are already available in store, with the remainder launching before next spring.